 While our prime concern is to fight for greater equality at work, we also strive to campaign against injustices members face in other areas of their lives, whether on grounds of sex, race, disability, sexual orientation, gender identity, religion or belief, age or any other aspect of identity which can lead to discrimination.

 If you are experiencing discrimination or harassment at work see the Equality advice and guidance for advice on getting support.

 There are a minimum number of NEC seats that must be filled by women.
 The total number of seats a geographical constituency has on the NEC depends on its size, but of these at least one quarter to one third must be filled by women.
 This quota also applies to the UK-elected HE and FE seats.
-Of the nine equality seats on the NEC elected directly by all members, three of these seats are for representatives of women in HE, and two for women in FE.
+Of the eleven equality seats on the NEC elected directly by all members, three of these seats are for representatives of women in HE, and two for women in FE.